duartegroup/astra/README.md

 - `--features`: Name of the column containing the features.
 Default: Features.
 - `--target`: Name of the column containing the target.
 Default: Target.
 - `--run_nested_CV`: Whether to run nested CV with hyperparameter tuning for the best models.
 Default: False.
+- `--use_optuna`: Whether to use Optuna for hyperparameter tuning.
+Default: False.
+- `--n_trials`: Number of trials for Optuna hyperparameter search.
+Default: 100.
+- `--timeout`: Time limit (in seconds) for Optuna hyperparameter search.
+Default: 3600.
 - `--fold_col`: Name(s) of the column(s) containing the *0-indexed* CV fold number(s).
 If a list is provided, models will be benchmarked in an nxk-fold CV, where n is the number of repeats and k is the number of folds.
 If a single string is provided, it will be treated as a single fold column. nxk-fold CV does not currently support nested CV and final hyperparameter tuning.
 Default: Fold.
 - `--main_metric`: Main metric to use for model selection.
 This will be used to infer the prediction task (classification or regression).
 Default: R2.
 - `--sec_metrics`: Secondary metrics to use for model selection.
 Default: MSE, MAE.